decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-19-two-round-ps.md

 Thus, during view change, by the granular synchrony assumption, an honest leader of view $v+1$ will receive messages from all $f$ parties within $\Delta$ time.
 Thus, it will receive $\geq (n-p-f)-f = f+p+1$ of the honest votes, which is the threshold for the weak certificate.
 Observe that, while an equivocating value $B'$ could also have support, $f+p+1$ is a majority among $n-p-f = 2f+p+1$ view change messages.

 Contrapositively, if after waiting $\Delta$ the leader does not see any weak certificate of size $f + p + 1$, then no value could receive $n - p$ votes.

+**Acknowledgment.** We would like to thank Yuval Efron, Ling Ren, Quentin Kniep, Kobi Sliwinski, and Roger Wattenhofer for discussions and insights on this topic.